 The truth is, there's no one perfect time of year for oiling your large or small deck – it's more about the humidity in the air during the week when you decide to apply your deck treatment.
 The whole point of the oil treatment is to nourish the wood while stopping moisture from getting in, so you need environmental conditions that are as dry as possible.

 Dry heat is fine (provided you do the oiling in the morning or evening, avoiding very hot lunchtime sun) as is dry cold weather; early summer and early autumn are probably the worst times for applying any sort of treatment to decks because high humidity combined with warm temperatures increase the amount of moisture that gets into your deck before you've applied the oil.
 A cool week without rain in late autumn or early spring is our favorite time to oil a deck.

 1. Clean: the quality of your finished deck is directly dependent on its condition before oiling so, for best results, give your deck a thorough clean first (use one of our best decking cleaners).
 If you're not sure what to do, our guide on how to clean decking runs through ways to tidy up wood and composite types.

 2. Repair: use exterior wood filler to repair any cracks or holes in your deck.
 Always do the patching up before applying the oil.

-3. Apply: sim for evenly and in one go per coat; don't do the job piecemeal, as it will show in the finish.
+3. Apply: aim for evenly and in one go per coat; don't do the job piecemeal, as the inconsistency will show in the finish.

 Is decking oil eco-friendly?

-The most eco-friendly option is to just treat your deck with linseed oil.
+The most eco-friendly option is to just treat your deck with linseed oil, of which you'll find a good selection online at Amazon, or in your local hardware store.
 It will nourish the wood, although it will not have dirt-repelling or fungicidal benefits, so be prepared to do a bit more cleaning.
 If you're going for a commercially available eco-friendly option, choose one that says 'solvent free' or 'low solvent'.